Volunteer

 Restrictions

-Must be 21.
-Volunteers must pass federal and state background checks.
-We provide 30 hours of initial training, and the volunteer is required to participate in 12 hours of continuing education each year.
-Continuing education is offered by our program, or can be done remotely.
+Must complete 30 hours of Pre-Service Training and the CASA/volunteer is required to participate in 12 hours of continuing education each year.

 Website